 With stunning diversity, these hardy vines put on an unforgettable show that includes color, fragrance, and multiseason displays of both flowers and showy seed heads.

-Blossom times range from late winter right through to autumn, with certain species putting on two command performances over the growing season!
+Flowering times range from late winter right through to autumn, with certain species putting on two command performances over the growing season!

 But, they do have a reputation for being a bit difficult to grow – with confusion over pruning being the main reason.

 Despite rumors to the contrary, clematis vines are vigorous, reliable ornamentals and they are simple to cultivate with little effort.

 It’s true that they’re finicky about where they like to set their roots.
 And yes, a bit of extra attention when planting will make a big difference in their ongoing performance.

 But once established, the brilliant yearly masses of climbing, tumbling flowers will make you forget all about that little bit of extra initial effort.